Emotional Intimacy in Romantic Partnership

 My approach is best suited for...

-...women who are eager to engage in a practice of self-reflection and self-awareness, who desire specific guidance and re-education around relationships and intimacy, and who are committed to building more emotional intimacy with their partner.
-Likewise, my work with couples will be most effective when both partners are committed to building self-awareness and intimacy and are ideally seeking this support independent of an urgent crisis in their relationship.
-All racial and ethnic backgrounds and sexual orientations are celebrated and welcomed.
+...women who are eager to engage in self-reflection and self-awareness, desire specific guidance and re-education around relationships and intimacy, and are committed to building more emotional intimacy with their partner.
+Likewise, my work with couples will be most effective when both partners are looking for deeper intimacy, are committed to building self-awareness, and are open to embracing and respecting their own and their partner's humility and vulnerability.
+This is best done independently from an urgent crisis, as addressing a relationship crisis is best served in dedicated therapy or counseling.*

-I am an independent consultant, not a licensed therapist.
-I am unable to work with those who have at any point been hospitalized for or diagnosed with bipolar and related disorders, schizophrenia and other psychotic disorders, or borderline, narcissistic, or other personality disorders.
+Though I have extensive clinical therapeutic training and had a private therapy practice for over 15 years, I am now an independent consultant and coach, not a licensed therapist.
+I do not offer traditional therapy or long-term sessions.
+I am also unable to work with those who have at any point been hospitalized for or diagnosed with bipolar and related disorders, schizophrenia and other psychotic disorders, or borderline, narcissistic, or other personality disorders.

 In our sessions, we can explore...